 You pay online using a credit card, and the book is sent to your email inbox immediately (via PDF).
 You have lifetime access to the PDF file.
 You can print the book or read it immediately.

 The Parkinson’s Disease Protocol has the same refund policy as other Clickbank products.
 You have 60 days to request a refund on your purchase.
 Clickbank will refund your money with no questions asked.
 You can even keep the book.

-The Parkinson’s Disease Protocol is an eBook targeted towards those with Parkinson’s Disease.
+The Parkinson’s Disease Protocol is an eBook targeted toward those with Parkinson’s Disease.
 By following the lessons, therapies, and protocols in the eBook, you can purportedly manage symptoms of Parkinson’s Disease, improving your quality of life.

 There’s no known cure for Parkinson’s Disease, although certain therapies may help manage Parkinson’s Disease symptoms.
 One study found that aerobic exercise multiple days a week, for example, improved motor control in patients with Parkinson’s Disease.
 Other changes – like a protein-rich diet – could impact dopamine production, which could target certain symptoms of Parkinson’s.